 Updated October 2019

-For the past several decades, warfarin has been the go-to anticoagulant (blood thinner) for doctors, but new treatments have recently emerged in the form of direct oral anticoagulants (DOACs).
-This new class of anticoagulants include apixaban, betrixaban, dabigatran, edoxaban, and rivaroxaban.
+For the past several decades, warfarin has been the go-to anticoagulant (sometimes called a blood thinner), but newer treatments have emerged in the form of direct oral anticoagulants (DOACs).
+This new class of anticoagulants include apxaban, rivaroxaban, dabigatran, edoxaban, and betrixaban.

 Here’s a closer look at edoxaban.